Arrogant Is To Modest As Feeble Is To

 Why "Strong" is the Best Fit

-While "robust," "vigorous," and "potent" are all related to the idea of strength, "strong" is the most straightforward and universally applicable opposite of "feeble."
+While "strong," "vigorous," and "potent" are all related to the idea of strength, "strong" is the most straightforward and universally applicable opposite of "feeble."

-• Robust implies a certain level of health and resilience, which isn't necessarily the direct opposite of being weak.
-A person can be strong without being particularly robust (e.g., a weightlifter who is prone to injury).
+• reliable implies a certain level of health and resilience, which isn't necessarily the direct opposite of being weak.
+A person can be strong without being particularly reliable (e.g., a weightlifter who is prone to injury).

 • Vigorous emphasizes energy and activity, which are related to strength but not its direct opposite.
 Someone can be strong but not necessarily vigorous (e.g., a strong person who is resting).